How to Plan for A Recession in 2025

 - Recessions are temporary periods of economic decline, typically shown through 6 consecutive months of GDP decline.

-- Recessions can be caused by unexpected economic events, inflation, high interest rates, and bubbles.
+- Unexpected economic events, inflation, high interest rates, and asset bubbles can cause recessions.

 - To plan for times of uncertainty, you can reduce spending, pay down debt, and increase emergency funds to help weather an economic downturn.

 A recession is a temporary period of economic decline expected as part of the business cycle.
-A recession is defined as 6 months or 2 consecutive quarters where an economy’s Gross Domestic Product (GDP) declines.
+A recession is defined as 6 months or 2 consecutive quarters where an economy’s Gross Domestic Product (GDP) significantly declines.
+When the economic decline is minor, and the downturn doesn’t significantly impact the economy, this is known as a technical recession.
 Recessions vary in length and severity; however, they typically last between 2 to 4 quarters or 6 months to 1 year.

 Historically, there have been warning signs of an imminent recession.
-An inverted yield curve is usually a recession signal and has often been a warning sign before recessions occurred in the past.
+An inverted yield curve is usually a recession signal and is often a warning sign before recessions occur.
 A yield curve inverts when short-term bonds have higher yields than long-term bonds.

-For example, a 2-year bond currently has higher yields than a 10-year bond in Canada, indicating the yield curve is inverted and could be a warning sign that a recession may soon occur.
+For example, if a 2-year bond currently has higher yields than a 10-year bond in Canada, this indicates that the yield curve is inverted.
+This could be a warning sign that a recession may soon occur.

 Typically, the early warning signs of a recession include high inflation, rising interest rates, rising unemployment, and economic uncertainty.
 This leads to declining consumer confidence, which slows spending and the economy.

-When consumer spending declines, corporations are impacted, and profits may come in lower than expected.
-This leads to declining investor confidence and the stock market as investors sell off stocks.
+When consumer spending declines, corporations are impacted, and profits may be lower than expected.
+This leads to declining investor confidence, which causes the stock market to decline as investors sell off stocks.

 Corporations, in turn, impose layoffs in response to lower consumer spending.
 Those laid off are forced to slow their spending as much as possible due to lost wages, adding further to the slowing economy.